flyfy1/flyfy1.github.com/_posts/2013-11-05-new-ubuntu-server-setup.md

     }

-8. If one want the traditional LAMP, follow [instruction here](https://help.ubuntu.com/community/ApacheMySQLPHP).
+8. If one want the traditional LAMP, follow [instruction here](https://help.ubuntu.com/community/ApacheMySQLPHP); otherwise, if one only wants to install MySQL, do: `sudo apt-get install mysql-server`